SandeR2012/explore-flask/chapters/views.md

 We can also make custom converters to suit our needs.
 On Reddit — a popular link sharing site — users create and moderate communities for theme-based discussion and link sharing.
 Some examples are /r/python and /r/flask, denoted by the path in the URL: reddit.com/r/python and reddit.com/r/flask respectively.
 An interesting feature of Reddit is that you can view the posts from multiple subreddits as one by seperating the names with a plus-sign in the URL, e.g. reddit.com/r/python+flask.

 We can use a custom converter to implement this feature in our own Flask apps.
-We’ll take an arbitrary number of elements separated by plus-signs, convert them to a list with a `ListConverter` class and pass the list of elements to the view function.
+We'll take an arbitrary number of elements separated by plus-signs, convert them to a list with a `ListConverter` class and pass the list of elements to the view function.

 \begin{codelisting}
 \label{code:list_converter}